magnusgp/CPHMedtch_GCP_Braincapture_Hackathon/README.md

 For detailed instructions on setting up the project and accessing provided materials, refer to the [Getting Started Guide](docs/getting_started.md).

 For deploying your solution to the Google Cloud Platform, follow the steps outlined in the [GCP Deployment Guide](docs/gcp_deployment.md).

+## Getting help and support

+If you have any questions or need help with the hackathon, please reach out to the organizers or post your question in the Discord.
+We also encourage you to collaborate with other teams to solev issues and share ideas.

 ## License